decentralized-identity/presentation-exchange/spec/spec.md

         contain an _Input Descriptor_ object for a birthdate from a birth certificate.
 In this case, the [[ref:Verifier]] would be able to require that the holder of the birth certificate claim is the same as the subject of the birthdate attribute.
-This is useful in cases where a claim may have multiple subjects.
+This is especially useful in cases where a claim may have multiple subjects.

         For more information about techniques used to prove binding to a holder, please see [_Holder Binding_](#holder-binding).